 Training and selection

 As a member of the 75th Ranger Regiment, you will be trained to overcome the most demanding challenges and gain the confidence and skills to overcome impossible odds.
-While the Ranger Regiment is composed of a multitude of Military Occupational Specialties, from its extraordinarily proficient light infantrymen to its world champion chefs, when you are accepted into the Regiment, you know you are surrounded by only the most professional, skilled, and hand-picked Soldiers the Army has to offer.
+While the Ranger Regiment is composed of a multitude of Military Occupational Specialties, from its extraordinarily proficient light infantrymen to its world champion chefs, when you are accepted into the Regiment, you know you are surrounded by only the most professional, skilled.
+Hand-picked Soldiers the Army has to offer.

 RANGER ASSESSMENT & SELECTION PROGRAM